maurerax/KatzLab/README.md

 These scripts were used for the following publication(s) (please cite, if using):

 "Maurer-Alcalá, X.X., Knight, R., L.A.
 Katz.
-Accepted.
+2018.
 Exploring the Germline Genome of the Ciliate Chilodonella uncinata Through Single-cell ‘omics (Transcriptomics and Genomics)".
+Mbio.

 "Maurer-Alcalá, X.X., Yan, Y., Pilling, O.P., Knight, R., L.A.
 Katz. in prep.
 Twisted Tales: Insights into Genome Diversity of Ciliates Using Single-cell Genomics".